huangc28/poke-frontend/README.md

 #### Top article should be stationary.
 It should stay on top.
 Page change should not effect the the top article.

+#### Use cloud build for GAE

+Here is the relavant official [document](https://cloud.google.com/source-repositories/docs/quickstart-triggering-builds-with-source-repositories) for GAE cloud build.

 ### Addendum

  - [10 useful tips on styled components](https://medium.com/@pitipatdop/10-useful-tips-for-styled-components-b7710b021e6a)